Sagacify/sqs-handler/README.md

 **receive(options)**

-Equivalent of [AWS.SQS.receiveMessage](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#receiveMessage-property) with automatique parsing.
+Equivalent of [ReceiveMessageCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/sqs/command/ReceiveMessageCommand) with automatique parsing.

 *Options differences:*

- - QueueUrl: useless, SqsHandler.queueUrl will be used instead
+ - QueueUrl: useless, SQSHandler.queueUrl will be used instead
- - VisibilityTimeout: SqsHandler.visibilityTimeout will be used instead
+ - VisibilityTimeout: SQSHandler.visibilityTimeout will be used instead
- - WaitTimeSeconds: SqsHandler.waitTimeSeconds will be used instead
+ - WaitTimeSeconds: SQSHandler.waitTimeSeconds will be used instead

  *Response differrences:*